bitovi/academy/src/technology-consulting/5-communication.md

 - **Worry:** “If this doesn’t get resolved soon, I’m concerned it could impact the entire project.”
 - **Apprehension:** “Are we sure this is the right direction?
 I’m worried it might create new problems.”
 - **Impatience:** “How much longer is this going to take?
 We’re running out of time.”
-- **Nervousness:** “This feels like a big risk—what happens if it doesn’t work?”
+- **Nervousness:** “This feels like a big risk — what happens if it doesn’t work?”

 #### Angry

 - **Frustration:** “We’ve been over this twice already, and I’m still not seeing the results I was expecting.”
-- **Defensiveness:** “Well, that’s not entirely fair—I’ve been following the process we agreed on.”
+- **Defensiveness:** “Well, that’s not entirely fair — I’ve been following the process we agreed on.”
 - **Irritation:** “Why wasn’t I looped in on this earlier?
 It’s going to cause delays now.”
 - **Blame:** “This delay wouldn’t have happened if we’d followed the original plan.”

 #### Disgusted

 - **Disdain:** “This approach feels like a step backward, not forward.”
-- **Criticism:** “I really don’t like how this was handled—it could have been done much better.”
+- **Criticism:** “I really don’t like how this was handled — it could have been done much better.”
 - **Sarcasm:** “Oh, wonderful, another last-minute change to the requirements.”
 - **Dismissiveness:** “I’m not sure why this is even being considered as a solution.”

 #### Sad

-- **Regret:** “I wish we had caught this issue earlier—it’s going to cost us a lot of time.”
+- **Regret:** “I wish we had caught this issue earlier — it’s going to cost us a lot of time.”
 - **Sadness:** “It’s disappointing to see all that effort go to waste.”
 - **Resignation:** “I guess this is just the way it’s going to be, even if it’s not ideal.”
 - **Hopelessness:** “I’m not sure we’re going to be able to recover from this setback.”